-Generally, the Title IX Coordinator is responsible for conducting investigations in a prompt, thorough and impartial manner.
-Parties to an investigation have the right to an investigation process where the burden of proof and burden of gathering evidence sufficient to reach a determination of responsibility rests on the college and not on the parties, although the parties will be provided the opportunity to offer evidence during an investigation.
+Generally, the Title IX Coordinator is responsible for conducting investigations promptly, thoroughly, and impartially.
+Parties have the right to an investigation process where the burden of proof and the burden of gathering evidence sufficient to determine responsibility rests on the college and not on the parties.
+However, the parties will be provided the opportunity to offer evidence during an investigation.
 Parties have the right to be accompanied by an advisor of their choice, who may assist and advise throughout the process, including during all related meetings and hearings.

 Depending on the specific circumstances of a case, available resolution options may include informal resolution or a formal investigation and hearing.
-Sanctions for student respondents who are found responsible for Sexual Misconduct range from a warning to suspension or expulsion from CUNY.
+Sanctions for student respondents who are found responsible for Sexual Misconduct might range from a warning to suspension or expulsion from CUNY.